jef-fortunahamid/GreenspotGrocerDBDesign/README.md

 3. **Products to Sales**: A *one-to-many* relationship.
 One product can be part of multiple sales transactions, but each sales transaction involves one and only one product.
 The `item_id` in the `Sales` table serves as the foreign key linking back to the `Products` table.
 4. **Customer to Sales**: A *one-to-many* relationship.
 A customer can make multiple purchases, but each sales transaction is made by one and only one customer.
 This is managed through the `customer_id` foreign key in the `Sales` table.

 These relationships are accurately represented in the EER Diagram, which ensures that our database will have referential integrity.
-This design will also make it easier to write SQL queries to retrieve and manipulate data, as it clearly defines how data in various tables is interconnected.21
+This design will also make it easier to write SQL queries to retrieve and manipulate data, as it clearly defines how data in various tables is interconnected.
 ![image](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign/assets/125134025/d5d3064d-a778-4b6b-b21a-acb2905c4da2)

 ### Step 4: Create and Populate the Tables
 After successfully designing the EER Diagram, the next step is to implement this database structure in MySQL Workbench.
-Here's how to go about it:
+Here's how to go about it.

 **Create a New Schema**: This is simply creating our database, we will name it as `GreenspotGrocerDB`.
 Right-click on the "Schemas" pane (left side of the workbench) and choose "Create Schema" and this will pop out:
 ![image](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign/assets/125134025/fc44f9d9-9b19-4d08-8c48-565fdc10522e)